devidduma/tic-tac-toe/README.md

 A game of Tic-Tac-Toe using Minimax algorithm, created with Angular and Tailwind.

+### Minimax algorithm

+Minimax algorithm rewritten from Python to TypeScript, following the implementation from [Cledersonbc/tic-tac-toe-minimax](https://github.com/Cledersonbc/tic-tac-toe-minimax).

 ### Presentation

 | Draw                               | Robot wins                                   |